 *Note that it’s possible for an area to be interior and high-density.
 In this case, you can purchase a residential property, but no discount applies.*

-For a more comprehensive overview of what interior and low-density areas in Portugal qualify for a Golden Visa, check out our guide to the Portugal Golden Visa Low-Density Investment Options.
+For a more comprehensive overview of what interior and low-density areas in Portugal qualify for a Golden Visa, check out our guide to the Portugal Golden Visa Low-Density Investment Options

-From 1 January 2022, investors cannot buy residential properties in popular urban areas of the country like Lisbon, Porto, and much of the Algarve, as well as in coastal towns like Setúbal and the Silver Coast.
+From 1 January 2022, investors could not buy residential properties in popular urban areas of the country like Lisbon, Porto, and much of the Algarve, as well as in coastal towns like Setúbal and the Silver Coast.
 Only residential property investments in interior parts of the country qualify (there are no location restrictions on commercial real estate).

 In the wake of the changes, alternative investment routes to Portuguese residency have become more popular, namely the investment fund option.
-However, the real estate investment route continues to be the most popular option.

 Portugal Digitalizes Golden Visa Applications